-Marsh is a global leader in insurance broking and risk management.
+Marsh is the world’s leading insurance broker and risk adviser.
 In more than 130 countries, our experts in every facet of risk and across industries help clients to anticipate, quantify, and more fully understand the range of risks they face.
 In today’s increasingly uncertain global business environment, Marsh helps clients to thrive and survive.

 We work with clients of all sizes to define, design, and deliver innovative solutions to better quantify and manage risk.
 To every client interaction we bring an unmatched combination of deep intellectual capital, industry-specific expertise, global experience, and collaboration.
 We offer risk management, risk consulting, insurance broking, alternative risk financing, and insurance program management services to businesses, government entities, organizations, and individuals around the world.

 Since 1871 clients have relied on Marsh for trusted advice, to represent their interests in the marketplace, make sense of an increasingly complex world, and help turn risks into new opportunities for growth.
 Our more than 35,000 colleagues work on behalf of our clients, who are enterprises of all sizes in every industry, and include individuals, multinational organizations, and government entities worldwide.